 Sometimes, the lighting in barns and stables can create an artificial environment that replicates shorter days.
 The interior of barns are often dark, if horses are turned out during the day but put in stalls before dusk, the environment may cause a delay in winter coats shedding.
 This is easily remedied by letting your horses have access to a pasture 24 hours a day, adjusting your schedule for turnout, or even just changing your barn lighting.
 Light fixtures with Full-spectrum bulbs, timed to turn on and off automatically can even signal horses coats to shed out early in the season– making your show horses easier to groom for early-season horse shows.

 No discussion of horses with un-shed fur would be complete without a discussion of a common disease in horses that features this as a symptom.
 Cushing’s desease results from a tumor in the part of the brain that regulates shedding.
-Often a failure to shed a winter coat is the first symptom.
+Often a failure to shed a winter coat is the first symptom (Although due to misunderstanding of Curly Horse genetics, sadly some Cushing’s horses are misdiagnosed as Curly Horses).
 With early veterinary intervention horses with Cushing’s Disease can live long productive lives after diagnosis.

 This article covered some common reasons that horses may not shed their coats on time, as well as some interventions you can use to help your horse shed their coat sooner.
 In summary, if your horse is not shedding their cut on time consider the following: Weather, Grooming, Deworming, Lighting/Stabling, and Veterinary Intervention.